How To Fix Nginx 404 Not Found Errors?

 How to prevent 404 Not Found for Nginx?

-Test your website with a broken link checker.
-A broken link test that sends you notifications can help detect 404 Not Found errors early.
+Test your website regularly with an accessibility checker.
+Automated monitoring can help detect 404 Not Found errors and other issues early.

 Share this article